The Great British Baking Show Season-Premiere Recap: Oh Dear, Disaster!

 Bewbush vicar’s wife (“Bewbush vicar’s wife” is my new “cellar door”) Sarah-Jane’s pear cake delivers on pear flavor, and Windsor sales manager Peter’s pear, muscat and chocolate creation (with elegantly fanned slices of fruit and delicate purple flowers) is stunning to behold, but the unequivocal pear MVP is charity CEO Victoria.
 Her pear and pecan upside-down cake is applauded for both appearance and taste.
 This season’s baby is 21-year-old medical student James, who gets freaky with a pretty upside-down cake that prominently features parsnip.
 Too bad Mary can hardly taste it.
 “It’s a real Phillip, as one might say,” Sue says, which is British for — I genuinely have no idea, short of a long-con prank on the American audiences she knew one day would be watching this.

-Stuart’s tomato cake, I am sorry to say, looks exactly like an UNO’s deep-dish pizza, if they forgot to put on any cheese, or any other toppings, and then also burned the pie on top of that.
+Stuart’s tomato cake, I am sorry to say, looks exactly like an Uno’s deep-dish pizza, if they forgot to put on any cheese, or any other toppings, and then also burned the pie on top of that.
 “Looks can be deceiving,” he optimistically reminds the judges, but in this case, sadly, they are not.

 For the blind-judged technical challenge, bakers must produce (from the same pared-down recipe and set of ingredients) four rum babas with chantilly cream and sliced fruit.
 This syrup-drenched yeasted cake has a temperamentally sticky batter.
 Lucky for James, he happens to have made a big, well, whiskey baba (he’s Scottish, you see) just last week.
-Brendan, a semi-retired recruiting consultant, has also made the popular ‘70s dessert, but it’s been a while.
+Brendan, a semi-retired recruiting consultant, has also made the popular ‘70s dessert, but it’s been awhile.
 “Were you a bit of a groovester?”
 Mel asks him.
 “I like Gloria Gaynor.
 I was very good for my dips at the discos,” he replies.
 At her request, he demonstrates a “little wiggle.”
 It’s settled: I would kill for Brendan.

 Victoria calls herself “completely stupid” for dusting her tins with butter and flour rather than butter and sugar, only to be outdone by John, who realizes he used salt instead of sugar for the same purpose.
 By the way, this 22-year-old law student has my favorite intro package of the year, in which he opines: “I think that baking is the biggest fashion there is at the minute.
 I still go out to clubs and stuff, but I can come home and make a cake.
 What’s wrong with that?”
 Nothing, you cake-loving boy with a beautiful soul.
 Absolutely nothing.

-The recipe only stipulated a “hot oven,” so Tamworth midwife Natasha took a gamble and bakes her babas in a hot water bath.
-This was a mistake: They come out pale, limp, and stuck to the tin.
+The recipe only stipulated a “hot oven,” so Tamworth midwife Natasha took a gamble and baked her babas in a hot water bath.
+This was a mistake.
+They come out pale, limp, and stuck to the tin.
 Peter uses his leftover time before judging to make an extracurricular “caramel cage” over the top of the babas, a ploy that backfires.
-“Someone’s decided that my recipe wasn’t quite good enough,” Paul chides him, just before the camera cuts away and, one imagines, Mel and Sue drag a by now-screaming Peter away to serve out his punishment in a human-sized caramel cage.
+“Someone’s decided that my recipe wasn’t quite good enough,” Paul chides him, just before the camera cuts away and, one imagines, Mel and Sue drag a by-now-screaming Peter away to serve out his punishment in a human-sized caramel cage.
 Sarah-Jane takes first place in the technical, followed by James, Peter, and Victoria.
 Natasha and her sad babas (baby wawas?) are in last.

-Bring on the food coloring: The season’s first showstopper is all about hidden design cakes, which harbor a secret pattern buried beneath their surface.
+Bring on the food coloring.
+The season’s first showstopper is all about hidden design cakes, which harbor a secret pattern buried beneath their surface.
 What’s particularly nerve-wracking about this challenge is that the bakers won’t know what the interiors of the cakes look like themselves until the judges slice into them.

 Natasha’s Mother’s Day layered rose cake will conceal a pink gradient across four different sponges soaked in rose syrups under piped icing roses.
 Victoria is on some Inception shit, with her nursery rhyme-inspired blackbird pie cake, which is not just a cake that resembles a pie, but will also appear to contain a bird’s head, a beak, and a maid’s nose (um, Mother Goose is darker than I remember).

 Both Stuart and Peter have elected to create cakes with hidden Union Jack designs, churning out blue, white, and red sponges.
 But Stuart’s lemon and pistachio bake sunk more than expected.
 Now he’s forced to cobble as many of its crusty blue chunks that he can into a flag.
-After pacing endlessly by the fridge waiting for the Italian meringue mousse in his hidden flowerbed cake to set, Bristol photographer Ryan sprints outside to douse the whole thing with (edible, presumably) spray paint, leaving a big, bright, delightful mess behind.
+After pacing endlessly by the fridge waiting for the Italian meringue mousse in his hidden flower bed cake to set, Bristol photographer Ryan sprints outside to douse the whole thing with (edible, presumably) spray paint, leaving a big, bright, delightful mess behind.

 Even cuter than the cupcake image hidden inside Cathryn’s three-berry-flavored cake are the cherry and red-ribbon rockabilly vibes on the outside.
 The judges love the artistry of Victoria’s pie-cake.
 Unfortunately for Stuart, Peter’s elegantly rendered Union Jack is a tough act to follow.
-He treasonously suggests the judges cut right through the neck on the image of the Queen he’s piped onto his cake.
+He treasonously suggests the judges cut right through the neck on the image of the queen he’s piped onto his cake.
 Inside is something that looks like the work of an easily distracted elementary schooler, and yet is also a recognizable Union Jack — I consider this a win, so congrats, Stuart!
 Natasha’s cake looks positively lovely from the outside, but slicing into the bake reveals that she soaked her sponge layers too long.
 Alas, they’re raw, the three-letter word that, in the world of Bake Off, is more offensive than any four-letter word.

 Queen Victoria is coronated as our first Star Baker.
 Natasha is sent home.
 I’m sorry to see her go.
 She definitely had potential — much weaker competitors have been eliminated week one.
 But we haven’t got much time to mourn, because we’re on to week two and bread, glorious bread!

-The signature challenge: Six flatbreads with yeast, six flatbreads without.
+The signature challenge: six flatbreads with yeast, six flatbreads without.
 Paul advises that the dough should be spongy and it shouldn’t be too thick; flatbreads should tear, not snap.
 They must be baked quickly and at high temperatures in order to steam out the moisture within.

 Some of us are more bread-inclined than others.
 “For the past two years I’ve been pursuing a project of making breads of the world,” Brendan explains.
 “So far I’ve achieved about 90 of them.
 Couple of hundred more to go.”
 (I’m going to need a Brendan cookbook and also a biopic, like, yesterday.)
 He’s baking his Middle Eastern taboon bread on hot rocks he’s lined the bottom of the oven with.
 Fellow bread enthusiast James is using his own wild yeast — he presents the eight-year-old starter to Paul, who basically snorts it right out of the jar — for his tomato, garlic, and parmesan flatbreads.

 Mel leans on a towel and unknowingly squishes some of Cathryn’s lime, coriander and chili tortillas resting beneath it.
 “They need to be flat,” Cathryn consoles her.
 “You’re helping the process.”
-A framed photo of Mel and Sue enjoys pride of place in Peter’s work station.
+A framed photo of Mel and Sue enjoys pride of place in Peter’s workstation.
 “There’s a very fine line here between love and literally stalking,” Sue says.
 Ryan finishes his garlic and coriander naan with a blow torch, which looks extremely fun.

 Star baker Victoria is off to a rockier start in week two, hearing from the judges that both her coriander and lemon naan and garlic and parsnip chapatis are on the bland side.
 Peter, meanwhile, is dismayed to learn that his flatbreads are salty.
 In Mary Berry’s exact words, they are “really, really salty.”